theodo-group/Rodeo/README.md

 ## Projects

-- [Bulk Information Gleaner](./rodeo/big/README.md): Ask questions to huge documents and get answers in seconds.
+- [BIG - Bulk Information Gleaner](./rodeo/big/README.md): Ask questions to huge documents and get answers in seconds.

 ## Add a new project